I-M-Iqbal/I-M-Iqbal.github.io/content/blog/What-is-a-proscribed-organisation.md

 - their presence in the UK.
 - the 'need to support other members of the international community in the global fight against terrorism'.

-## what happens when an organisation is proscribed?
+## What happens when an organisation is proscribed?

 There are 4 main consequence of proscription: